-Maintaining and cultivating lasting relationships is very much like maintaining a healthy body—your most intimate, precious system.
 You’re already a systems expert!
 You already know how and why day by day, hour by hour, our bodies demand maintenance.
 And, as you likely know all too well, our beautiful, complex bodies will give us plenty of signals when not getting enough of the things they need.
-We are designed to be fully interdependent, thus experience disease (dis-ease) with too much or too little of pretty much anything.
+We are designed to be fully interdependent and thus experience disease (dis-ease) with too much or too little of pretty much anything.
 Too little water, nourishment, movement, sleep?
 Too many substances, psychological stressors, blue light?
 Our wise bodies will yearn for recalibration and let us know as much via inflammation, headaches, irritable bowel, insomnia, irritability, depression, anxiety, etc., etc., etc.

 Ironically (or is it?), the trickier system—that of maintaining healthy, lasting, life-giving relationships—is a little harder simply because we aren’t often and explicitly taught how to maintain them.
 What should we do more of, less of, and where should our sometimes-limited energies be focused and invested?
 How do we tune into the whispers of pain, of loneliness, of disconnection?
 Of conflict, apathy, anger, distance?
 When/if we do hear them, what exactly do we do?
 Can we do too much and overcorrect?
 Where might we need to do (or feel or reveal or give) less?

 The good news: It’s never too late to commit to the labor of relationship cultivation, of relationship nurturing.